nuagenetworks/monolithe/vanilla/sphinx/getting_started.rst

 that the root of the VSD hierarchy is the current user.
 Thus, an enterprise is a child object of the current user.

-First we instantiate an NUEnterprise object (the name is the only mandatoyy option)
+First we instantiate an :class:`vsdk.NUEnterprise` object (the name is the only mandatoyy option)

 >>> my_enterprise = vsdk.NUEnterprise(name='FooBar')